umateabhijeet12-eng/manuscript-generator/README.md

   `get_master_background`

-To add a new script, add an entry to `SCRIPTS` with its font and corpus file — no other code changes are required.
+To add a new script, add an entry to `SCRIPTS` with its font and corpus file no other code changes are required.

 ## Limitations

 - **Sharada calligraphy:** no open-source cursive/handwriting-style Sharada font currently exists (Sharada is a rare, largely liturgical script with minimal digital typography investment).
-As a fallback, Sharada glyphs are rendered with a print font and post-processed with a stroke-distortion filter (`apply_stroke_distortion`) — mild elastic warp and stroke-thickness jitter — to reduce mechanical uniformity.
+As a fallback, Sharada glyphs are rendered with a print font and post processed with a stroke-distortion filter (`apply_stroke_distortion`) — mild elastic warp and stroke-thickness jitter  to reduce mechanical uniformity.
 This does not fully replicate genuine handwriting and is a documented, deliberate trade-off given no better font resource is currently available.
 - The scanned real-paper background path is cached after first generation